Second law of thermodynamics in closed quantum many-body systems: Summary

 Using these results, we proved the law of increasing entropy, which is our second form of quantum-mechanical expressions of the second law (Theorems~\ref{theorem:EntropyIncrease} and \ref{theorem:EntropyIncrease_WithoutThermalization}, Sec.~\ref{sec:EntropyIncrease}).
 It states that if the system is prepared in a state representing iMATE described by an initial Hamiltonian then the quantum macroscopic entropy density cannot be decreased by any finite-time macroscopic operation followed by an infinite-time relaxation process governed by a final Hamiltonian.
 This corresponds to the thermodynamic statement which asserts that an adiabatic thermodynamic operation cannot decrease the thermodynamic entropy of the system.
 Although it is sometimes said to be equivalent to the statement corresponding to our macroscopic passivity, the other laws of thermodynamics were assumed in such arguments.
 By contrast, we have proved both forms independently from quantum mechanics.
 Comparisons with the existing studies were made in Sec.~\ref{sec:ComparisonStudies}.

 Our two forms of quantum-mechanical expressions of the second law are proved for any macroscopic operations with the operation time $t^*$ independent of the system size.
 We showed that this timescale of $t^*$ is the longest for these general results, by showing that there exist counterexamples when $t^*$ is longer (Sec.~\ref{sec:Counterexamples_Timescale}).
 We pointed out that this upper bound of the timescale is not peculiar to our definition of thermal equilibrium, iMATE, but rather is common to the previous study that assumed MITE.
-Since this restriction on the operation time is unsatisfactory from the viewpoint of thermodynamics, we discussed possible candidates to remove the restriction in Sec.~\ref{sec:Discussion}.
-On the other hand, it is interesting to experimentally realize our counterexamples because they provide a violation of the second law of thermodynamics in the spirit of Loschmidt's paradox without relying on the measurement-and-feedback approach (last paragraph of Sec.~\ref{sec:Discussion}).
+Since this restriction on the operation time seems unsatisfactory from the viewpoint of thermodynamics, we discussed possible candidates to remove the restriction in Sec.~\ref{sec:longer_time_scale}.
+On the other hand, it is interesting to experimentally realize our counterexamples because they provide a violation of the second law of thermodynamics in the spirit of Loschmidt's paradox without relying on the measurement-and-feedback approach (last paragraph of Sec.~\ref{sec:longer_time_scale}).
 We believe that such experiments will lead to a deeper understanding of the second law.
+We also pointed out that our results will be independent of the choice of the partition number $K$ in the iterated limit, $K \to \infty$ after $L \to \infty$ (sec~\ref{sec:Kdependence}).

 \onecolumngrid